alexderoeck/Alex-de-Roeck_CS-Coursework_Blackjack/README.md

 <br><br>

 My College Coursework for my Computer Science A level: Blackjack Game, coded in Greenfoot in Java.
+Please see the attached PDF of my project write up.
 <br><br>
-<strong>Files:</strong> PDF of my Word Document write-up (old version - finished version to be added soon) and my Greenfoot code folder
+<strong>Files:</strong> PDF of my Word Document write-up and my Greenfoot code folder.